thetanz/smp-docs/docs/FeatureTimeline.md

 # Feature Timeline
 ## Features under development
 This feature list is a peek into our roadmap.
 It identifies some of the significant features we are currently working on and a rough timeframe for when you can expect to see them.
 It is not comprehensive but is intended to provide some visibility into key investments.
-These features and dates are the current plans at this time and are subject to change.
+These features and dates are the current plans currently and are subject to change.

 Timeframe| Feature | Area
 ---------|----------|---------